-The Classics are for everyone, and students who major in Classics find themselves in a personable Department that offers them all the benefits of a small liberal arts college in the midst of a large state university.
-Professors know their majors, and the Directors of Undergraduate Studies will work with each student to help him or her to find the classes best suited to their interests and their career goals.
+The Classics are for everyone, and students who major in Classics find themselves in a personable Department that offers all the benefits of a small liberal arts college in the midst of a large state university.
+Professors know their majors, and the Director of Undergraduate Studies will work with each student to help him or her to find the classes best suited to their interests and career goals.

-Some classics majors go on to become teachers or scholars, but Classics is not primarily a vocational major.
+Some Classics majors go on to become teachers or scholars, but Classics is not primarily a vocational major.
 The Department offers students an opportunity to receive a comprehensive education in the liberal arts.
 The Department seeks to create an atmosphere that fosters traditional scholarly approaches to the classical past at the same time as it welcomes and encourages innovative methods and perspectives.
 The Department values the interdisciplinary of the Classics and strives to achieve an integrated understanding of the ancient world that includes a full appreciation of history, literature, and material culture.
 Students are encouraged to view the Classics within the context of the traditional humanities as well as in terms of the contemporary criticism of received cultural canons.
 All courses in Classics emphasize critical thinking, careful analysis and effective speaking and writing skills.

 In addition to offering instruction to majors, the Department participates in the university’s Liberal Studies Program and offers innovative courses that satisfy the university’s multicultural requirement.
 Courses in beginning Greek or Latin can be used to fulfill the language requirement of the College of Arts & Sciences.